jaxxa/ED-EnhancedOptions/Help-Faq.md

 # Report and Log File

-If you are still having issues and want to provide a log file, please check that you have "Verbose Logging" enabled in the options menu as this is required to show some of the log messages for this mod.
+If you are still having issues and want to provide a log file, please check that you have "Verbose Logging" enabled in the options menu as this is required to show most of the log messages for this mod.
+If you can identify the mod that is causing incompatibility with one of the options letting me know would be appreciated.